MicrosoftDocs/dynamics-365-fraud-protection/content/loss-prevention-data-upload.md

 Use the **Upload** button to find and submit your local files.
 After a successful upload, select **Process**.
 For related data types, such as purchase and account data, every file must be uploaded before you process the data.

 To upload additional data, select **Reupload** to submit more files, and then process the new files.
+You can also select **Delete** to remove any data files.